 Guests at the floating hotel and spa will experience the wellness benefits of alternating cold-water and hot-water dips and sauna, yoga, meditation, and cleansing sessions such as crystal healing.
 Each moment is designed to bring relaxation, refreshment and clarity.

-The circular-shaped Arctic Bath houses one spa treatment room, four saunas, an outside cold bath, a hot bath, outdoor and indoor showers, and two dressing rooms.
+The circular-shaped Arctic Bath houses one spa treatment room, three saunas, an outside cold bath, a hot bath, indoor showers, and two dressing rooms.
 The open center of the bath invites guests to sunbathe, ice bathe or sit back to view the Northern Lights or star-filled skies.
-A dip in the bath itself is consistent with the Arctic tradition of a cold-water plunge with the water maintained at 39 degrees Fahrenheit and combines well with the warmth of a sauna and spa.
+A dip in the bath itself is consistent with the Arctic tradition of a cold-water plunge with the water maintained at 39 degrees Fahrenheit during winter season and combines well with the warmth of a sauna and spa.
 A special technique has been developed to keep the center of the bath open during wintertime, adding to the drama of the setting and the guest experience.

 Advance bookings for the Artic Bath can be made via Off the Map